Influenza (Seasonal Flu)

 - Women who will be pregnant during the flu season.

-- Children who are 24 months to 18 years old who use long-term aspirin treatment.
+- Children and adolescents (age 6 months to 18 years) who use long-term aspirin treatment.

 - People who are obese with a body mass index (BMI) of 40 or more.

 - People who live in nursing homes or long-term care centres.

 The flu vaccine is also important for health care workers, anyone who lives or works with a person who is at higher risk of problems from the flu, and people who provide essential community services.